Free Shipping Assembled + Apply for Finance

 The Jack H7-C's AI system is the headline feature — and the reason professional shops are replacing mechanical walking foots with this machine:

-• Automatic thickness detection — sensors read the stack under the presser foot dozens of times per second.
+• Automatic thickness detection — sensors on the presser foot assembly continuously read the stack under the needle.

-• Dynamic pressure adjustment — the stepper-motor presser foot moves through 16 digital levels automatically, no manual screw adjustment.
+• Dynamic pressure adjustment — the stepper-motor presser foot adjusts automatically, no manual screw turning.

 • Adaptive speed control — the servo slows down over thick seams and speeds back up on flat runs, protecting needles and preventing breakage.